 When you walk to the tee box on #4 the "Wows" start and continue for several holes.
 Some of the "Wow" holes include:

 In addition to the elevation changes and majestic views, what makes playing Black Jack's Crossing fun is no two holes are same and every hole will throw something at you to test your game.
-You'll need to manage huge elevation changes, forced carries, strategically placed bunkers, narrow fairways, water, deep arroyos, rolling fairways and uneven lies, tough approach shots, dog legs and blind shots.
+You'll need to manage huge elevation changes, forced carries, strategically placed bunkers, narrow fairways, water, deep arroyos, rolling fairways and uneven lies, tough approach shots, dog legs, and blind shots.

 The greens were in very good condition and range from average to a tad small.
-All have plenty of contour and are well guarded with something - bunkers, water, arroyos, ridges, mounding, or desert.
+All have plenty of contour and are well guarded with something - bunkers, water, arroyos, ridges, mounding, or dessert.

 Bottom line - it just doesn't get much better than Black Jack's Crossing, add this one to your bucket list

-Here is a description provided by Ruffin Moore, the head pro at Black Jack's Crossing Golf Club.
+Here is a description provided by Ruffin Moore, the prior head pro at Black Jack's Crossing Golf Club.